Change and Move

 Alex Megos’ New Approach to Climbing At Flatanger

-From mid-August to early September, Alex Megos had a successful trip to Norway’s Hanshelleren in Flatanger, sending two Change (9b/+) and Move (9b/+).
+From mid-August to early September, Alex Megos had a successful trip to Norway’s Hanshelleren in Flatanger, sending Change (9b/+) and Move (9b/+).
 His ascents came from his willingness to adapt and to start using kneebars.
 It was a significant difference from his first trip.

 The Flatanger cave has changed since 2015 when Alex first visited the area.
 Nine years ago, only Jakob Schubert, Adam Ondra, Magnus Mitdbo and a few others were in the cave.
 Now, 50-100 people climb on the additional 5.11 to 5.13 routes and testpiece climbs that have been established around the caves.
 Word of better conditions attracted more climbers.
 During the summers, the cave keeps cool compared to the rest of Europe.
 The steepness of the cave also means that rain doesn’t affect the climbing.
 Camping’s just a short walk away.
 Nearby bouldering also allows for a change when the massive routes become too much.
 All these factors make the place ideal for hard summer climbing.